EYFS Vision Statement

-In the Early Years Foundation Stage at St. Luke’s we want our children to be happy, confident, independent and well-rounded individuals with a love of learning.
-Ultimately we want them to leave us as excited, empowered and resilient learners who are ready and prepared for their learning journey in to Key Stage One.
+In the Early Years Foundation stage at St. Luke’s we want our children to be happy, confident, independent and well-rounded individuals with a love of learning.
+Ultimately we want them to leave us excited, empowered and resilient learners who are ready to continue their educational journey in to Key Stage One.

 All staff at St. Luke’s deeply care about the children in our care.
 We treat all children as individuals and promote positive relationships and secure bonds.
 We are flexible, dynamic, adaptable and spontaneous, and have a real love of child development and learning.
 We are committed to giving our children the best possible start to their school life, teaching them skills which ensure their well-being now and success in the future.